adamgligor/adamgligor.github.io/_posts/2021-11-01-https-hobby-websites.md

 ## Nginx

-Here's the Dockerfile for nginx.
+The next piece is to set up nginx.
+Here's the Dockerfile for it.

 ```
 FROM nginx:1.20-alpine